hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/six_lessons_on_raja-yoga/804_raja-yoga_i.md

 The internal organ or mind has four aspects.
 First — Manas, the cogitating or thinking faculty, which is usually almost entirely wasted, because uncontrolled; properly governed, it is a wonderful power.
 Second — Buddhi, the will (sometimes called the intellect).
-Third — Ahamkâra, the self-conscious egotism (from Aham).
+Third — Ahamkāra, the self-conscious egotism (from Aham).
 Fourth — Chitta, the substance in and through which all the faculties act, the floor of the mind as it were; or the sea in which the various faculties are waves.